TestingResearchIllinois/starts/STARTS-LOGGING.md

 - ``import edu.illinois.starts.util.Logger;``
 - ``import java.util.logging.Level;``

-_note: you may need to make minor changes to the positioning of these two import statements to ensure checkstyle does not break.
+_note: You may need to make minor changes to the positioning of these two import statements to ensure checkstyle does not break.
 Place ``edu.illinois.starts.util.Logger`` directly underneath the other imports with the same package name, and do the same with ``java.util.logging.Level``.
 Additionally, ensure you have a newline separating different package names_

 Next, instantiate your Logger as a class variable: